Guettarda speciosa: Distribution and habitat

 Guettarda speciosa is found in coastal habitats in tropical areas around the Pacific Ocean, including the coastline of central and northern Queensland and Northern Territory in Australia, and Pacific Islands, including Micronesia, French Polynesia and Fiji, Malaysia and Indonesia, Maldives and the east coast of Africa.
 As its name suggests, the beach gardenia grows on beaches and sandy places above the high tide level.

 Ecology

 The timing of the flowers' opening at night suggests they are pollinated by moths.

 On Christmas Island, the Christmas white-eye (Zosterops natalis) visits the flowers, while the Christmas Island red crab (Gecarcoidea natalis) eat the fallen fruit.
 The Mariana Fruit Bat (Pteropus mariannus) feeds on the fruit and flowers, acting as a vector for the dispersal of seeds.

 Human use

 Use by indigenous cultures

 The large leaves were used in various ways by the indigenous people of northern Australia; they could hold food, and when heated, they were given to relieve headaches and aches in limbs.
 The stems could be used to make Macassan pipes.
 The flowers were used to scent coconut oil on the Cook Islands, and the wood for dwellings and canoes.
+Amongst the Marshallese people of Kwajalein, the plant is regarded as possessing spiritual power.